hexdae/toolchains_riscv_gnu/README.md

 </p>

-The goal of the project is to make arm cross compilation toolchains readily available (and customizable) for bazel developers.
+The goal of the project is to make cross compilation toolchains readily available (and customizable) for bazel developers.

 If this project was useful to you, give it a ⭐️ and I'll keep improving it!